 We envisioned Barangay Caburacanan as a peaceful, healthy and well-educated community, with people of good values and strong relationship with God, preserving ancestral domains and nurturing the nature to develop its natural resources as the source of abundant living of the community, guided by efficient and effective leaders aiming to continuously help the people, the community and the whole city.

 “Budakan” was ruled by Mang Gumindo Lumangkas and he was then the founder from the year 1926 to 1938.
 During his leadership, “Budakan” was invaded twice by the other tribe of Bukidnon which is the “Omayamnon”.
-Inspite of this situation, Mang gumindo Lumangkas remained strong to his principles and stan still as the great leader to govern “Budakan.
+Despite this situation, Mang gumindo Lumangkas remained strong to his principles and stand still as the great leader to govern “Budakan.

-Lucas Tala was next to hea “Budakan”.
-He was then appointed by Mang Gumindo Lumangkas in 1938 to 1942.
-He was talented and a brillian minded man and married to a beautiful maiden of “Budakan”.
+Lucas Tala was next to head “Budakan”.
+He was then appointed by Mang Gumindo Lumangkas from 1938 to 1942.
+He was a talented and brilliant-minded man and married to a beautiful maiden of “Budakan”.

 During his term, the first visitor to reach the settlement was a policeman in the person of Sgt.
 Jaime Cabura.
 As a tribute to this man, the natives agreed to change the name of the place to Caburacanan, a combination of the words “Cabura” and “Dakan” the last word being corrupted into “Canan”.
 The name CABURACANAN was eventually submitted to the provincial board of Bukidnon, which was accepted and approved.